waterbycounty

 What's happening with rivers in Macon County right now?

-Macon County's primary USGS streamgage on the LITTLE TENNESSEE RIVER is currently reading 166 cubic feet per second — 43% of the long-term mean of 383.55 cfs.
+Macon County's primary USGS streamgage on the LITTLE TENNESSEE RIVER has a pipeline snapshot of 166 cubic feet per second — 43% of the long-term mean of 383.55 cfs.
 This is well below typical — often a signal of drought stress on source water.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Macon County water compare to the North Carolina average?